 If you haven’t read Esther yet, you might be wondering why the word “Jew” is in the largest font and most dominant position in the picture above.
 Here’s the answer:

-From the outside, these three names don’t appear to truly merit their own verse.
-But, when you read through Genesis 11 and the descendants of Noah’s son Shem, you’ll discover that they’re the ascendants of Abram, who would become Abraham: “the father of a multitude of nations” in Genesis 17; of King David, the founder of the Judean dynasty who killed Goliath and united Israel under a single monarchy; and of Jesus Christ, the begotten Son of God, Saviour of the world.
+From the outside, these three names don’t appear to merit their own verse.
+But, when you read through Genesis 11 and the descendants of Noah’s son Shem, you’ll discover that these three individuals are the ascendants of Abram, who would become Abraham: “the father of a multitude of nations” (Genesis 17); of King David, the founder of the Judean dynasty who killed Goliath and united Israel under a single monarchy; and of Jesus Christ, the One begotten Son of God, the resurrected Saviour of the world.

-Revelation 20:1-6 is one of the most debated sections of the the book of Revelation.
+Revelation 20:1-6 is one of the most debated sections in the the book of Revelation.
 The literary genre of Revelation 20 is apocalyptic.
-Simply put, they are the prophecies unveiled by an angel to John regarding the things that are going to happen in the heavens and on the earth during the close of human history: the destruction and end of the world.
+Simply put, they’re the prophecies unveiled by an angel to John regarding the things that are going to happen in the heavens and on the earth during the close of human history: effectively, the destruction and end of the world.

 We see here that the first resurrection is not one-off point in history.
-The first resurrection begins with Christ as the first fruits, as we see in 1 Corinthians 15:20, 23.
-This resurrection includes all the believers who died before the rapture (1 Thessalonians 4:14), were alive during the rapture, and those who were martyred for refusing to accept the mark of the beast ().
+As we see in 1 Corinthians 15:20 and 23, the first resurrection begins with Christ as the first of the first fruits.
+This resurrection includes all the believers who died before the rapture (1 Thessalonians 4:14), those who’re alive during the rapture, and those who were martyred for refusing to accept the mark of the beast (1 Thessalonians 4:17; Revelation 13:7).

-The purpose of Revelation 20:4 is, however, to offer hope and the assurance of spiritual support to all faithful believers.
+However, the purpose of Revelation 20:4 is to offer hope and the assurance of spiritual support to all faithful believers.

-Now, if you flip to 1 Thessalonians 5:16, you’ll see that the two words of “Rejoice always” comprise 13 letters in English, but only 14 in Greek: Πάντοτε χαίρετε.
-Thus, 1 Thessalonians 5:16 is the shortest verse in both testaments of the Bible.
+Now, if you flip to 1 Thessalonians 5:16, you’ll see that although the two words of “Rejoice always” comprise 13 letters in English, It’s only 14 in Greek: Πάντοτε χαίρετε.
+Thus, 1 Thessalonians 5:16 is the shortest verse in both Testaments of the Bible.